pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Clone empty

-Clone a subscription with the same state but without any listeners.
+Create a clone of an existing subscription with the same state but no listeners.

 ### Method(s)